moutons/chef-coldfusion2016/README.md

 Once the node has converged, log in using `kitchen login` to work with the installation

-- the coldfusion server should have started when the node converged The test kitchen settings forward port 80 and 8500 from the local host to the same ports on the kitchen node
+- the coldfusion server should have started when the node converged The test kitchen settings forward port ~80 and~ 8500 from the local host to the same port~s~ on the kitchen node
 - browsing to http://localhost/ gets you to httpd on the kitchen node
 - browsing to http://localhost:8500/ gets you to coldfusion directly on the kitchen node
 - in order to set the system's coldfusion installation up, browse to http://localhost:8500/CFIDE/administrator/index.cfm roughly a minute after starting or restarting the coldfusion process